 For over a dozen years, racks of publicly shared bicycles have been a common sight in China’s megacities, but only recently have urbanites developed a taste for riding them.
 While city governments often set up their own public bike-sharing programs, these bicycles belong to two innovative start-ups, Mobike (摩拜单车), launched in April 2016, and Ofo (共享单车), which was launched five months later.
 Both aim to control a very promising market, that promising that bike sharing has already more than doubled the usage of bicycles in China.
 In doing so, the two start-ups have grown rapidly since their inception, with Mobike accumulating a total of 3.65 million bicycles, and Ofo building a fleet of 2.5 million.
 Having devised a unique business model in China, Ofo’s next move is to set up shop in Silicon Valley.
 Now both Mobike and Ofo turn towards the rest of the world.

 The two leading bike sharing companies Mobike and Ofo are aware of how convenient bikes can be.
 Taking the example of Beijing, 93% of travels less than 5km are quicker done by bike and public transport than with the car.
-Drawing on this convenience aspect, their business models rely on bikes that can be ridden and left anywhere in the city (or a defined area) thanks to a free, easy-to-use application and an efficient geo-localisation system.
+Drawing on this convenience aspect, their business models rely on bikes that can be ridden and left anywhere in the city (or a defined area) thanks to a free, easy-to-use application and an efficient geo-localization system.
 This kind of bike sharing service model eliminates the need for traditional bike terminals and stations.
 China, namely, may have the largest bike sharing system in the world but it posed serious questions of profitability for the cities that host bike-sharing systems themselves.
-Ofo’s and Mobike’s model is therefore a leading business model in China, especially with regard to cost-and time saving.
+Ofo’s and Mobike’s model is, therefore, a leading business model in China, especially with regard to cost-and time-saving.

 Rental bicycles languished for a decade without attracting the public